amanganiello90/dotnet-simple-db-app/README.md

 ### Docker container with dll multiplatform

-* Run ```dotnet publish -c Release -r``` on your shell window in the git cloning folder of this repo
+Before you have to install on your machine [docker](https://docs.docker.com/docker-for-windows/install/) .

 * Run ```docker build -t myapp .``` on your shell window in the git cloning folder of this repo
 * After run ```docker run -it -p <YOUR-PORT>:5001 --rm myapp```

+> The docker build command creates an image with .NET SDK to generate published app, and a final app image (myapp) with only the runtime libraries for execution.

+> The images are based on the alpine minimal linux distribution (round 90MB for Core, 170MB for ASP.NET).

 > Replace YOUR-PORT with a enabled port of your machine.
-So you can access to the app in http://localhost:YOUR-PORT
+So you can access to the app in http://localhost:YOUR-PORT .

 ### Generate exe file